SLAYmore99/CPP-ASSIGNMNET/README.md

 <li> Transpose</li><br><br>
   </li>
   </ol>
 <li> Define a class Person having name as a data member.
 Inherit two classes Student and Employee from Person.
 Student has additional attributes as course, marks and year and Employee has department and salary.
-Write displayO method in all the three classes to display the corresponding attributes.
+Write display() method in all the three classes to display the corresponding attributes.
 Provide the necessary methods to show runtime polymorphism.</li><br><br>
 <li> Create a class Triangle.
 Include overloaded functions for calculating area.
 Overload assignment operator and equality operator.</li><br><br>
 <li> Write a program to read two numbers p and q.
 If q is O then throw an exception else display the result of p/q.</li><br><br>
 <li> Rewrite Matrix class of Q8 with exception handling.
 Exceptions should be thrown by the functions if matrices passed to them are incompatible and handled by main() function.</li><br><br>